An extensible hybrid app for farmOS, with offline capabilities

-The first features developed for the client library were commissioned by Paicines Ranch in California.
+The first features developed for Field Kit were commissioned by Paicines Ranch in California.
 The ranch was already using farmOS to keep track of the grazing conditions for their livestock, but wanted to be able to take observations of the forage quality with their phones, while surveying the many paddocks spread out on their 7000 acres of pasture.
 Although farmOS could easily be loaded in their phone's browser, the moment they left the wifi range of their farm office, they could no longer make updates to farmOS, because that process was reliant on a connection to their farmOS server.
 The native application solves this by having its own persistent storage, which can be synced with the farmOS server at a later time when connectivity is restored.
 Farmers can also take pictures with their phones and easily include them with those observations, because the native app can access the phone's hardware directly.

 Working with Knuth Farms of Nebraska we expanded the features to function as a task scheduler.
 Upcoming activities could be generated by the farm manager and then synced to users' phones.
 Then the user could make live updates from the field, mark the task as complete, and later sync it back to the server.